jepstein-eagle/adaptable/packages/adaptable/upgrade-guide.md

     },
 ```

-In the React Wrapper there is a Modules propery you can use:
+In the React Wrapper there is a Modules property you can use:

 ```ts
 export default () => <AdaptableReactAgGrid